 Nothing could have prepared Miner for a modeling session with Swindle.
 Every production begins with the artist, crew and models praying together.
-Then, Swindle explains the story that she is attempting to capture on canvas-whether it is Jesus approaching the women at the empty tomb or blessing the little children or the visitation of the Wise Men of Jesus.
-However, if you look at them closely, you'll recognize a certain construction worker-or his lookalike.
+Then, Swindle explains the story that she is attempting to capture on canvas-whether it is Jesus approaching the women at the empty tombor blessing the little children or the visitation of the Wise Men.